devkitPro/gba-examples/audio/ApexAudio/readme.txt

 in the devkitPro folder and the AAS files copied here in the following structure.

+Once you have obtained these files then delete these lines from the makefile.

+default:
+	@echo "This example requires files from the Apex Audio site."
+	@echo "Please see the readme.txt in this folder for details"

 davem@NEUROMANCER /e/devkitPro/libAAS
 $ ls -R -al
 .: